top of page

 In January 2015 she was invited by the City of Edmonton to display her river valley art series at the Wintercities conference at the Shaw conference centre.
 Lori was on City Tv in March to promote an upcoming show with the Night of Artists at the Enjoy Centre.
 In July she was at the Artwalk for her second time and participated in an art show during the Taste of Edmonton outside of the Winspear.
 In August 2015 Lori was chosen by the Daffodil Gallery for a carry-over exhibit from her display at the Artwalk.

 In April 2016 a feature produced by Madelaine Skinner of Nait's Broadcasting School (on the CTV2 channel) featured Lori in it and was about the importance of managing your Art business in today's economy.
 July 2016, "Where Edmonton" magazine listed Lori's Edmonton river valley art as one of the top selections of art to "take a piece of the city home with you", in their Made in Edmonton article by Lindsay Shapka.
 In September the "Riverdalian" newspaper featured Lori's painting of the Cloverdale Footbridge in it.
 On November 30, 2016 the Edmonton Journal featured Lori's art and greeting cards in their holiday gift guide.
 April - May 5/17 Lori had a solo art show "Valley Girl" at the Muttart Conservatory.
 On July 5th Lori was interviewed by Bridget Ryan by request of The organizer of the Artwalk to help promote the upcoming event.
 Until May 23rd, 2018 Lori participated in the VOTE FOR YOUR TOTE fundraiser for the United Way in support of those living in poverty.
 Thank you for voting for my tote and for going to see it at the Premium Outlet Collection at our Edmonton International Airport....it won!
 In December 2, 2019 Edmonton Prime Times did a full page feature on Lori.
 And you can read the artist spotlight in Where magazine that just published in January 2020.
 In November 2020 Lori 's new Walterdale bridge and Snowbird painting were featured in a newsletter by the Edmonton Arts Council .
-A beautifully written article about Lori's art was just published in the Edify Magazine in November as well.
+A beautifully written article about Lori's art was published in the Edify Magazine as well.
 Thank you so much for all of your support...I am humbled beyond measure.

 She is inspired by nature, travel, and always looking for beauty and inspiration in everyday life.
 It is Lori's life's goal to bring happiness and joy into the world, through her art.